 The Argo sailed through the strait known as the Hellespont and into the sea known as Propontis, coming ashore on its southern side in the region known as Mysia near a city known as Cyzicus, whose king had the same name.
 The people there treated the Argonauts with great hospitality.
 Their king was almost as young as Jason, and newly married at that, but he did everything in his power to entertain the heroes and make their stay a comfortable one.

-But there lived on an isthmus just north of Cyzicus a tribe of monsters known as the Earthborn, fierce fighters with six arms each, who harried the city constantly.
-When they espied the Argo lying in the harbor with the rich foreigners all around it, they rushed to attack.
+But there lived on an isthmus just north of Cyzicus a tribe of monsters known as the Earthborn, fierce fighters with six arms each, who harassed the city constantly.
+When they espied the Argo lying there in the harbor one day, they rushed to attack.
 Fortunately, Heracles happened to be out wandering that day just where the strip of land separating the isthmus from the mainland is at its narrowest.
 He loosed his mighty bow, holding the monsters at bay there at the bottleneck while his favorite companion among the heroes, a youth named Hylas, rushed back to gather the others.
 Together the Argonauts pressed a counterattack against the Earthborn, eliminating the scourge once and for all.
-When they were through, they stacked the monsters like wood along the beach at low tide, to become food for fish and birds when the tide came in.
+When they were through, they stacked the monsters like wood along the beach at low tide, to become food for fish and birds when the waters came in.
 The people of Cyzicus were grateful as could be, and stuffed the Argo‘s hold with their gifts and provisions before sending the heroes on their way.

 But there followed a tragic accident.
-The Argo put to sea amidst contrary winds and currents, and her crew soon lost all sense of direction.
-Late that night, the winds and currents took her ashore again.
+The Argo put to sea amidst contrary winds and currents, and its crew soon lost all sense of direction.
+Late that night, the ship was blown ashore again.
 The Argonauts thought they had sailed a considerable distance northward, but they were in fact just a few leagues from where they had made landfall last time.
-When they saw the lights of Cyzicus, they believed it to be a city new to them, and marched cautiously upon it.
+When they saw the lights of Cyzicus, they believed it to be a city new to them, and marched cautiously toward it.